jhutchinswisc/AEFoundations/course_outline.md

 To permit ample time for analysis and problem solving, I will not attempt anything near comprehensive coverage of the field.
 For this, you can consult the now massive [4 volume Handbook series on Agricultural Economics](http://www.sciencedirect.com.ezproxy.library.wisc.edu/science/handbooks/15740072/4)  published by Elsevier.
 The first two volumes were edited by the late Bruce Gardner and Gordon Rausser, and the more recent two (focusing on economic develpment and trade) by Robert Evenson and Prabhu Pingali.

-Instead, I will focus on a few key topics, and a small handful of papers within each topic that I hope provide a representative sampl of issues and research designs that are typical in the field.
+Instead, I will focus on a few key topics, and a small handful of papers within each topic that I hope provide a representative sample of issues and research designs that are typical in the field.
 My intent is that you read carefully read each of the papers I assign.
 This is not a "kitchen-sink" reading list representing a survey of the field (for that see the Handbook).